murugapl/manage-vaccinations-in-schools-guidance/app/guide/programme-overview.md

 To download vaccination records:

-1. Go to the **Overview** page for a programme.
+1. Go to **Programmes**.
+2. Select the programme you want to download a report for.
-2. Click **Download vaccination report**.
+3. Click on **Download vaccination report**.
-3. Select the date range you want to download records for.
+4. Enter a date range you want to download records for.
+5. Click **Continue**.
-4. Select the file format (CarePlus or CSV) you'd like to use for the download.
+6. Select the file format (CarePlus or CSV) you’d like to use for the download.
-5. Click **Continue** to download the report.
+7. Click **Continue** to download the report.